 Like many HAE patients, you have had your disease since you were a child.
 However, you were not diagnosed at that time, were you?

-No, even though both my father and all his three children have the disorder no one were able to say what was wrong with me.
+No, even though both my father and all his three children have the disorder no one was able to say what was wrong with me.
 I had the symptoms for the first time around the age of six.
 My father has never been medicated for his disease and it wasn’t until later on in life that my sister and my brother were diagnosed with HAE.
 To my mates at school, I explained the swelling as sprains – not because I wanted to lie about it, but I simply didn’t know what it was and what to tell them.

-But it wasn’t without problems the first period of time, was it?
+But it wasn’t without problems in the first period of time, was it?

 Well, through Dr Bygum I got the medication that could help me here and then.
 Just 10 minutes after the first injection I could get up and go home.
 No question about it – from day one my quality of life was improved.
 The clinic gave me medicine to keep in the refrigerator at home so I could just bring it with me when going to the emergency department in order to get an injection.
 But even when I had the proper medicine with me I had to explain over and over again before I could get help.